Raphael-johanne/lizy/README.md

 3. Download LIZY PIM sources from GIT :
 `git clone https://github.com/Raphael-johanne/lizy`
 Or get sources directly.
-4. Start nodejs server from the project directory : `nodejs app.js`
+4. Start nodejs server from the project directory with this shell command: `nodejs app.js`

 If you go to `http://localhost:3000/`, you must see the LIZY login page.

 PREPARATION
 ------------

-1. Create a user
+Create a user with this shell command

 `nodejs console.js pim:user username="YOUR_USERNAME_TO_LOG_WITH" email="YOUR_EMAIL" password="YOUR_PASSWORD_TO_LOG_WITH" env="YOUR_ENV"`

 `env` can be 'dev', 'preprod' or 'prod'.
 `password` is of course encrypted in LIZY for security reason.

-2. Install default Import/Export Job
+Install default Import/Export Job with this shell command

 `nodejs console.js connector:install`